sassoftware/sas_kernel/sas_kernel/doc/source/overview.rst

    When you restart the kernel in a notebook, you terminate the SAS session and start a new one.
-All of the temporary artifacts, such as data sets in the Work library, assigned librefs, filerefs, Work macros, and so on are destroyed.
+All of the temporary artifacts, such as data sets in the Work library, assigned librefs, filerefs, Work macros, and so on, are destroyed.